mattmurray/deep_reinforcement_learning/tennis/report.md

 - Epsilon end: 0
 - Epsilon decay: 0.9999

-The neural networks each had two hidden layers with 256 and 128 neurons.
+The neural networks had two hidden layers with 256 and 128 neurons.

 ### Summary and future improvements